About

 the Project

-Despite its significance, no known photos or drawings of Seneca Village, nor any above-ground traces of it, survive.
-After its destruction by the city in 1857, the village was omitted from city histories and almost forgotten for over a century.
-Envisioning Seneca Village wrestles with these stark facts that can make it challenging to imagine what the village was like and to fully grasp its significance.
+Despite Seneca Village’s significance, no known photos or drawings, nor any above-ground traces of it, survive.
+After its destruction by the City of New York in 1857, the village was omitted from city histories and almost forgotten for over a century.
+Envisioning Seneca Village wrestles with these stark facts that make it challenging to imagine what the village was like and to fully understand its history.

-The process of building the 3D model integrated diverse source material, earlier findings of many researchers, and different methods from various fields.
-Still, the project also required some speculation to imagine how Seneca Village might have appeared in the mid-nineteenth century and in 1855, in particular, the date of the last New York State census of the village and of a topographical map by Egbert Viele that is the foundation of our model.
-Throughout the process, we have sought both to faithfully depict what can be supported by evidence and to fill in gaps with informed assumptions in order to represent what life within this community may have been (For more information about how the model was developed, including considerations and assumptions, see Methodology.
+Envisioning Seneca Village integrates diverse source material, earlier findings of many researchers, and methods from various fields.
+We envision the community in 1855, when it was at or close to its maximum size, and when two important surveys of the village were recorded: the New York State Census and the topographical map by Egbert Viele that is the foundation of our model.
+Still, a lot was left out of these and other records, so the project also requires speculation to imagine how Seneca Village might have appeared.
+We have sought both to faithfully depict what can be supported by evidence and to fill in gaps with informed assumptions.
+(For more information about how we developed our visualizations including considerations and assumptions, see Methodology.
 For a complete list of our sources, see References.)

-In addition to the 3D model, we have included a static (non-interactive) Tour through the Visualization.
-Forthcoming are teaching guides to illustrate how the model can be used in high school courses, short videos about various relevant topics with experts, and a rendering of one of the interiors of the home.
+In addition to the 3D model, the project includes a static (non-interactive) Tour through the Visualization, a printable Map-based Tour, and other materials (See the project’s Contents page for a full list of our website’s features.)
+Forthcoming are teaching guides to illustrate how the model can be used in high school courses, an imagined soundscape of the village, short videos about various relevant topics with experts, and a rendering of one of the interiors of the home.

-The project, website, 3D model, and other related materials here are offered for public use under a Creative Commons 4.0 Attribution, Non-Commercial license.
+The project, including the website, 3D model, and other related materials, are offered for public use under a Creative Commons 4.0 Attribution, Non-Commercial license.
 If you are a researcher interested in using the underlying GIS data created to support this project, please contact one of us via email.

 the Team

-The project is a collaboration between Gergely Baics, Meredith Linn, Leah Meisterlin, and Myles Zhang.
+This collaborative project is co-authored by Gergely Baics, Meredith B. Linn, Leah Meisterlin, and Myles Zhang.
 Our team also included research assistants: Barnard College students Sarah Baybeck, Maia Donald, and Jesse Pearce.
 Additional support has been provided by the Central Park Conservancy and generous guidance from advisors listed below.

 Myles Zhang (Email; Website) is a PhD candidate in architecture and urban history at the University of Michigan.
-His dissertation examines how state policy drove urban decline in Detroit and Detroit-like spaces, in which state actors and market influences target specific urban neighborhoods and communities and subject them to displacement.
-Using the tools of history and archives, this work challenges the popular misconception that particular urban neighborhoods are marginalized as a result of the work ethic of those who occupy and live there.
+His dissertation examined how state policy and technological innovations drove the loss of social infrastructure, civic groups, and family-owned small businesses in inner-city Newark and peer cities.
+Using archival sources and the tools of history, this work challenges the popular misconception that particular urban neighborhoods are marginalized as a result of the work ethic of those who live there.

 Project Advisors